-Started in 2010, Free Law Project is a 501(c)(3) non-profit that works to make the legal world more fair and efficient.
-We do this through a number of projects including:
+Started in 2010, Free Law Project is the leading 501(c)(3) nonprofit using technology, data, and advocacy to make the legal ecosystem more equitable and competitive.

-- CourtListener.com — Our fully-searchable and accessible archive of court data including growing repositories of opinions, oral arguments, judges, and federal filings.
+CourtListener.com — Our fully-searchable and accessible archive of court data including growing repositories of opinions, oral arguments, judges, judicial financial records, and federal filings.

-All together, these projects provide valuable tools and analysis for those that want to access, study, or improve the American legal system.
+Taken together, this work provides valuable tools and analysis for those that want to access, study, or improve the American legal system.